Research

 This research was carried out in collaboration with a research group led by Assistant Professor Toru Tsujimura at the National Institute for Fusion Science and Assistant Professor Shinsuke Ohshima at the Institute of Advanced Energy, Kyoto University.

-The results of the development of the millimeter-wave injection control system for EC heating and the demonstration of high-efficiency heating were published in the Elsevier journal Fusion Engineering and Design on January 23, 2020.
-The results of using the control system to improve LHD plasma performance by perpendicular injection were published in Nuclear Fusion, a journal of IOP Publishing, on December 22, 2020.
+The results of the development of the millimeter-wave injection control system for EC heating and the demonstration of high-efficiency heating were published on January 23, 2020 in Fusion Engineering and Design, an international journal for fusion energy and technology.
+The results of using the control system to improve LHD plasma performance by perpendicular injection were published in Nuclear Fusion, a journal on controlled thermonuclear fusion by the International Atomic Energy Agency, on December 22, 2020.
 The results were presented at the 28th IAEA Fusion Energy Conference held from May 10 to May 15, 2021.